starapor/starapor.github.io/_posts/2020-02-10-defining-a-tech-strategy.markdown

 - our _future state_ (through high level diagrams of software components and infrastructure and a commentary about what we are trying to achieve); and
 - a _transition plan_ towards our future state - what is the next thing we are doing to get us there?

+As time progresses, this section can form as part of the team's living history, documenting any major shift in tech choices in conjunction with [Lightweight Architecture Document Records](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions)

 ### Cross Functional Requirements
 _[Many years ago](https://sarahtaraporewalla.com/agile/design/i-dont-believe-in-nfrs), I coined the phrase Cross Functional Requirements.
 You might know them as Non Functional Requirements, the Quality attributes or the -ilities_